direwolf2494/cryptowatch/README.md

 ```

 ### OrderBook
 Returns a market’s order book.
 Each Ask/Bid consists of a slice of length two (2).
-The attribute for each index is shown below:
-* `[ Price, Amount ]`
+The attribute for each index is: `[ Price, Amount ]`

 - Arguments: `exch, pair string`
 - Returns: MarketOrderBook, error